 - Under no circumstances can results be given over the phone or email as the College is obliged to protect the confidentiality of results under the Data Protection Acts.

 - Should you owe fees, you will not be able to access your results.

 Results will only be made available once the payments have been fully processed on the student accounts.

 Feedback on Assessments:

-Students will be able to access assignments and view feedback, where it exists, from Thursday 20th January 2022 onwards, when results become available.
+Students will be able to access their assignments and view feedback, where it exists, from Thursday 20th January 2022 onwards, when results become available.